nphyx/jsvolume/Readme.md

 sub-volumes until you need them using this technique!
 Conversely, you probably don't want to make a directly hierarchical JSVolume.
 Repeat this mantra: the elements of my JSVolume are indexes for an array of values, not the values themselves.

-### Be Lazy (But Not Too Lazy)
-Last but not least, most of JSVolume's methods as well as its constructor support lazy coding with sane defaults and type coercion so you have plenty of rope to hang yourself with.

 Contributing
 ============